-CONTACT:

-NAME OF FIRM:

-FIRM ADDRESS:

-Evaluate the Architectural and/or Engineering Firm baselection criterion 9 CIRCLE F POINTS POINTS
+Selection chiefion CIRCLE POINTS DOINTS

-CRITERION 1.
-Ability to provide the disciplines necessary POOR GOOD EXCELLENT ASSIGNED
+CRITERION POOR GOOD EXCELLENT POINTS ASSIGNED

-for this project.
+1. Ability to provide the disciplines necessary for this project.
 0 1 2

 2. Firm's experience with this type of construction.
 0 1 2

-Key personnel experience with this type of construction 0 1 2
+3. Key personnel experience with this type of construction 0 1 2

-Quality of reference information.
+4. Quality of reference information.
 0 1 2

-Has Firm had experience with Community Development Block Grant (CDBG) projects?
+5. Has Firm had experience with Community Development Block Grant (CDBG) projects?
 0 1 2

 6. Is price competitive?
 0 1 2

-Т OTAL POINTS
+т OTAL POINTS

 Firm can meet PER/PAR deadline?
 Ye es No

-Firm carries Errors and Omissions insurance?
+Firm c arries Errors and Omissions insurance?
 Ye es No

 COMMENTS ON WHY FIRM SHOULD BE SELECTED:

-NAME: -
+NAME :

 DATE OF REVIEW: